There are many beautiful places to visit in Israel.

 20 Fantastic Places To Visit In Israel

-Jerusalem should be the starting point of your trip to Israel.
-Visiting Jerusalem will allow you to get a basic understanding of the country’s culture and history; to appreciate how multicultural it is; and to unveil some of its mystery.
-Besides, it is simply gorgeous and photogenic.
+Jerusalem should be the starting point of your trip to Israel, to get a basic understanding of the country’s culture and history; to appreciate how multicultural it is; and to unveil some of its mystery.

 Not nearly as big as other capitals, this is city of contrasts: trendy and modern; but also traditional and religious.
 This timeless city has an incredible concentration of places of interest, and it will take you a few days to explore it and take in all its swiping views, narrow alleys, markets, churches and museum.